Ministerial Nominee: Ocheni Cleared Over Professorial Appointment - Nigeria Today

 According to the University, the procedure used in appointing Prof. Ocheni was the same as that used in appointing other Professors in the University.

-A statement signed by the registrar/Secretary of council Dr. Yunusa Abubakar, and made available to newsmen in Abuja on Tuesday, said that between 19th and 21st May, 2014, the KSU Appointments and Promotions Committee considered recommended the appointment of the then Dr. Ocheni as a Professor.
+A statement signed by the registrar/Secretary of council Dr. Yunusa Abubakar, and made available to newsmen in Abuja yesterday , said that between 19th and 21st May, 2014, the KSU appointments and promotions committee considered and recommended the appointment of the then Dr. Ocheni as a Professor.

 The statement read in part: “K.S.U has always recruited from time to time to meet its accreditation requirements.
 In its bid to meet one of such requirements, the Vice Chancellor received an application from the then Dr. S.I.
 Ocheni for appointment as a Professor.
 In line with the due process procedure, the application was minuted to the Dean of Management Sciences in the Faculty of Management Sciences for comments.
 The Dean positively recommended the application.